ESIPFed/CrewRoles/README.md

 ESIP Staff Roles
 ==================

-These are the roles and accountabilities the staff have at EarthCube
+These are the roles and accountabilities the staff have at ESIP.

-NOTE: the individual roles are listed in the WIKI pages <https://github.com/earthcube/ProgramOfficeRoles/wiki>
+NOTE: the individual roles are listed in the WIKI pages <>

 # ESIP Staff Roles and Accountabilities